 Meet George T. Baxter, Esq.

-George successfully argued before a Hackensack, New Jersey, jury that the entire blood industry and Federal Food & Drug Administration, which oversees blood as a biologic, had lagged behind available technology that would have prevented Bill, and thousands of other people, from getting AIDS contaminated blood transfusions.
+George proved that politics and business practices led to the entire blood industry and Federal Food & Drug Administration, which oversees blood as a biologic, to stubbornly refused to use available technology that would have prevented Bill, and thousands of other people, from getting AIDS contaminated blood transfusions.

 George’s victory for Bill is widely reported in Snyder v.
 Mekhjan, 244 N.J.
 Super (App.
 Div.
 1990), Snyder v.
 Mekhjan, 129 N.J.
 328 (1991), Snyder v.
 American Association of Blood Banks, 282 N.J.
 Super 23 (App.
 Div.
 1995) and Snyder v.
 American Association of Blood Banks, 144 N.J.
 269 (1996).